jekhokie/raspberry-noaa-v2/docs/setting_sdr_source_id.md

   	1:  RTLSDRBlog, Blog V4, SN: 00000001

-Change the SDR serial #, when prompted, select 'y' to change Since our SDR Device ID's must fall between 1-9, we will update both SDR Dongles with serial #'s 1 & 2, so remove all but the one of the SDR's whose serial # you want to update before running rtl_eeprom utility.
+Change the SDR serial #, when prompted, select 'y' to change Since our SDR Device ID's must fall between 0-99999999  For this example we will update both SDR Dongles with serial #'s 1 & 2, so remove all but the one of the SDR's whose serial # you want to update before running rtl_eeprom utility.

 	rtl_eeprom -s 1